BridgingBigData/BridgingBigData.github.io/index.md

 ## News and Events

 ### Bridging Big Data Workshop, Friday, May 26th, 2023
-We are excited to announce the next BBD workshop at the Nebraska East Union.
-More details about BBD 2023 can be found here: [https://bridgingbigdata.github.io/pages/bbd2023.html](https://bridgingbigdata.github.io/pages/bbd2023.html)
+BBD 2023 workshop has now concluded.
+Details about the workshop can be found here: [https://bridgingbigdata.github.io/pages/bbd2023.html](https://bridgingbigdata.github.io/pages/bbd2023.html).
+We will be posting the slides from the keynote and lightning talks/posters shortly.

 ### Check out these web applications
 - [Bridge attributes that contribute to maintenance events](https://repairs.ricks.io)